max-hill/virus-project/readme.md

 ## Part 3B.
 NetRAX
 ### Installing NetRAX
-To install NetRAX, we follow the instruction in [the NetRAX github](https://github.com/lutteropp/NetRAX) with a small modification.
+To install NetRAX, we will mostly follow the instruction in [the NetRAX github](https://github.com/lutteropp/NetRAX) but with some modifications.

 1. Install dependencies (same as github instructions)